Dr. Esther W.Y. CHAN 陳慧賢

 - Chan EW, He Y, Chui CSL, Wong AYS, Lau WCY, Wong ICK*.
 Efficacy and safety of lorcaserin in obese adults: a meta-analysis of 1-year randomized controlled trials (RCTs) and narrative review on short-term RCTs.
 Obes Rev. 2013; 14(5):383-392. doi: 10.1111/obr.12015.Click to see abstract

 Dr. Chan has received funding and support from:

-- National Natural Science Fund of China (NSFC) – Young Scientist Fund, China
+- National Natural Science Foundation of China (NSFC) – Excellent Young Scientist Fund (Hong Kong and Macau), Young Scientist Fund, China

-- Research Grants Council (Early Career Scheme, General Research Fund), Hong Kong
+- Research Grants Council (RGC), Hong Kong SAR

 - National Health and Medical Council (NHMRC), Australia

 - Australian Rotary Health, Australia